6 Ways To Cleanse The World

 I'll make a bold prediction now that if life is ever discovered on another planet it won't be a single species, because life (at least as we know it) is a process that involves millions of different species who all depend on each other to exist, and none of the individual species on Earth could survive completely on their own.

-What has happened is that the human race has separated it's self from the rest of nature and now we are destroying nature as if we have completely forgotten where we came from and are completely ignorant of the future consequences that this destruction will bring.
+What has happened is that the human race has separated it's self from the rest of nature and now we are destroying nature as if we have completely forgotten where we came from and as if we are completely ignorant of the future consequences that this destruction will bring, and the more that we do this the closer we get to our own extinction.

 6. BE A GOOD ROLE MODEL